chotung/js-annoying-website/README.md

 ## Requirements

-### Display posts
+### Display first post

-When the page loads, make a requests to the `/articles` endpoint and put each article on the page!
+When the page loads, make a GET request to the `/articles/1` endpoint and put the first article on the page!

+#### Events

+`DOMContentLoaded`

 ### Signup Form

 When a user tries to leave the page, display a signup form to get them to sign up to your site's newsletter!

--

-- Fail email input validation the first time
+When a user submits the form, send a POST request to the `/subscriptions` route.

+When a user clicks the `x` button, hide the modal.

+#### Events

+`mouseout`
+`click`

-### Dead links
+### Forever scroll

+When a user scrolls down to the bottom of the page, the application loads the next post and puts it on the page.